nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 ### I am interested in creating a PCB using C.H.I.P.
 Pro, where do I start?

-To get started refer to our [PCB Design Tips](http://ntc-docs-unstable.surge.sh/chip_pro.html#pcb-design-tips) guide.
-If you need further guidance you will find recommendations of services.
+To get started, refer to our [PCB Design Tips](http://ntc-docs-unstable.surge.sh/chip_pro.html#pcb-design-tips) guide.
+If you need further guidance, there you will find recommendations of services to help aid you in PCB design and fabrication.
 We are also happy to do a PCB review and help where we can, reach out to us by emailing pro@nextthing.co.

 ### Do you offer custom flashing solutions?
 We offer the service of custom flashing firmware at the factory for an extra fee when you purchase 1K+ C.H.I.P.
 Pros.

-### Are there any existing products in the market that use C.H.I.P.
-Pro?
+The list is growing but there are two companies that we are proud to to say run on CHIP Pro are TRNTBL and the Outernet Lantern.

 ## GR8 Module

 ### How much does GR8 cost?
 Gr8 costs $6 in any quantity.
-Contact [sales@nextthing.co](mailto:sales@nextthing.co).

 ### Where can I purchase GR8?
-Contact us at [sales@nextthing.co](mailto:sales@nextthing.co) to tell more about your product.
+Contact us at [sales@nextthing.co](mailto:sales@nextthing.co) to tell us more about your product and to set up a purchase order.

 ### What are the GR8’s dimensions?
-14mm x 14mm
+14mm x 14mm x 0.8mm

 ### What is the GR8 package?
-GR8 is built within a 252 ball FBGA (Fine Pitch Ball Grid Array) package.
+GR8 is built within a 252 ball FBGA (Fine Pitch Ball Grid Array) package, 0.8mm pitch.

 ### I have a prototype of my product, should I choose C.H.I.P.
 Pro or GR8 to move forward with?

 This depends on your product's needs and your company's resources.
 For most customers, C.H.I.P.
-Pro will be the best and most convenient way to work with the GR8.
-It contains 127 already sourced components including a power management unit (PMU), micro USB port, WiFi, Bluetooth and more.
+Pro will be the best and most convenient way to work with the GR8 SiP.
+C.H.I.P.
+Pro contains 127 already sourced components including a power management unit (PMU), micro USB port, WiFi, Bluetooth and more.

 If you have tried C.H.I.P.
 Pro and have found that you need a different layout and different functionality, then designing around GR8 is a great option.
+You can find out all that GR8 has to offer in the GR8 [datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/tree/master/Datasheets).

 ### I’m a distributor, can I carry GR8?
 Yes!
 Contact us at [sales@nextthing.co](mailto:sales@nextthing.co).